 Donate

-Please give generously to help fund the upcoming Viva Palestina convoy.
-We aim to break the siege and bring much-needed aid and solidarity to the imprisoned people of Gaza.
+Please give generously to help fund the upcoming international aid flotilla to Gaza.
+They aim to break the siege by sea this time, and bring much-needed aid and solidarity to the imprisoned people of Gaza.

 - educational materials such as pencils and paper

-We leave on 5 December, so time is short.
+The flotilla will leave Turkey and Cyprus on 23 May, so time is short.
 If you’re going to donate, do it TODAY!!

 Some background information; why this matters